-SEXUAL HARASSMENT POLICY
+HARASSMENT POLICY

-The Student Rights and Responsibilities outlined on page 34 echo Pacific Oaks' strong commitment to creating and maintaining an environment free from any type of discrimination.
-However, the college recognizes the need to establish a more defined policy regarding sexual harassment.
-Sexual harassment is destructive to the mission of the institution and will not be tolerated.
-The following is the College policy for sexual harassment complaints.
+The Student Rights and Responsibilities outlined on page 35 echo Pacific Oaks' strong commitment to creating and maintaining an environment free from any type of unlawful discrimination.
+However, the College recognizes the need to establish a more defined policy regarding harassment.
+Harassment is destructive to the mission of the institution and will not be tolerated.
+The following is the College policy for harassment complaints.
 Because of the importance of this policy, it is everyone's responsibility to bring such matters to the attention of proper personnel as quickly as possible so that prompt, effective action can be taken.
 Pacific Oaks cannot act on matters of which it is unaware.